Jailton Almeida

 Jailton Jesus Almeida Júnior (born 28 June 1991) is a Brazilian professional mixed martial artist.
-He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of June 24, 2025, he is #5 in the UFC heavyweight rankings.
+He currently competes in the Heavyweight division of Absolute Championship Akhmat (ACA).
+Almeida most notably competed in the Light Heavyweight and Heavyweight divisions of the Ultimate Fighting Championship (UFC).

 Background

 Almeida was born in the Brotas neighborhood of Salvador.
 Almeida's first dream was to be a football player, but his family's finances became an obstacle after he was required to acquire $10,000 real to join a club.
 He ended up following his father's footsteps into fighting, beginning by training boxing at the age of six, and starting Brazilian jiu-jitsu at 11.
 He eventually started training mixed martial arts as his jiu-jitsu training partners were training it.
 Financial difficulties also imposed themselves in martial arts, leading Almeida to work as a doorman and guard while his dream of being a fighter was put on hold.

-Almeida is the son of divorced parents.
-He has 11 siblings, his older brother Alexandre disappeared one day after being involved with a criminal syndicate and was never seen again.
+He has 11 siblings; his older brother Alexandre disappeared one day after being involved with a criminal organization and was never seen again.